Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Conclusion

 \section{Conclusion}

-Monte Carlo methods are the most dominating approach for evaluating a policy.
-The development and deployment of almost all RL algorithms implicitly or explicitly depend on Monte Carlo methods more or less.
-For example, when a reinforcement learning researcher wants to plot a curve of the agent performance against training steps, Monte Carlo methods are usually the first choice.
-This work develops a method to improve the online data efficiency of Monte Carlo evaluation by learning a tailored behavior policy from offline data.
-The Monte Carlo estimator with this tailored behavior policy is provably better than the canonical Monte Carlo estimator.
-The theoretical advantage is also demonstrated empirically in the tested domains.
-We save the investigation on large-scale problems for future work.
-Moreover, this work considers only the total rewards performance metric on finite horizon MDPs.
-One natural next step is to consider the average reward \citep{puterman2014markov} or the discounted total rewards \citep{puterman2014markov} on infinite horizon MDPs.
+Monte Carlo methods are the most dominant approach for evaluating a policy.
+The development and deployment of almost all RL algorithms, including offline RL algorithms, implicitly or explicitly depend on Monte Carlo methods more or less.
+For example, when an RL researcher wants to plot a curve of the agent performance against training steps, Monte Carlo methods are usually the first choice.
+Our method improves the online data efficiency of Monte Carlo evaluation while maintaining its unbiasedness by learning a tailored behavior policy from offline data.
+The two main contributions are the provably better closed-form behavior policy (Theorem~\ref{lem:var_smaller_stronger}) and its alternative representation (Theorem~\ref{lem:hat-q-recursive}).
+Extending them to temporal difference learning \citep{sutton1988learning} is a possible future work.

-\acks{The authors thank Haifeng Xu for the insightful discussion.
-SZ is part of the Link Lab at the University of Virginia. }